amplience/dc-extension-date-time-picker/README.md

 **Note: this isn't a UNIX timestamp but can be easily converted to one by dividing by 1000**.

+- `date-time` - Will output the timestamp with the milliseconds rounded to the nearest second.
 - `date` - Will output the timestamp with the time rounded to `00:00:00`.
 - `time` - Will output the timestamp as if the date is `01/01/1970`.
-- `date-time` - Will output the timestamp that represents the number of milliseconds from 01/01/1970, with the milliseconds rounded to the nearest second.

 ## Example usage